Affiliated Research Centers

 With a $13.1 million grant from the National Institute on Minority Health and Health Disparities (NIMHD), an interdisciplinary team of 35 researchers from FIU-BRIDGE, Stempel College, FIU’s Herbert Wertheim College of Medicine’s NeighborhoodHELP Program, the Center for Children and Families and the Department of Psychology in the College of Arts, Sciences & Education are creating a Health Disparities Research Center at a Minority Institution (RCMI) to reduce substance use problems and HIV through culturally responsive partnerships with South Florida communities.

 The Center for Statistical Consulting and Collaboration (FIU-STATCONSULT) has the mission to enhance FIU’s research enterprise by providing infrastructure support relevant to biostatistics, bioinformatics, data science, data management and data quality enhancement.
 It supports faculty investigators, research staff and graduate students for grant proposal preparation, study and experimental design concepts, data collection, data management, statistical analyses, study operations, report and manuscript preparation and beyond.
 It is integrated both in terms of drawing on expertise from and providing support to investigators within and outside of FIU.

-The Global Health Consortium (GHC) at FIU’s Robert Stempel College of Public Health and Social Work is an accelerator program for public health interventions.
+The Global Health Consortium (GHC) at FIU’s Robert Stempel College of Public Health & Social Work is an accelerator program for public health interventions.
 GHC’s top priorities—universal health, communicable diseases, non-communicable diseases, health and the environment and health security—include acute problems affecting large populations around the world.
-The GHC is supported by major organizations such as the Pan American Health Organization/World Health Organization (PAHO/WHO), National Institutes of Health (NIH), Centers for Disease Control and Prevention (CDC) and the Carlos Slim Foundation.
+The GHC has technical and scientific collaborative partnerships with organizations such as the Pan American Health Organization/World Health Organization (PAHO/WHO), National Institutes of Health (NIH), and Centers for Disease Control and Prevention (CDC).